pramod-T/SuperStore_sales_Insights/README.md

 ### Step 3: Analyzing data

-Know we have cleaned data for analysis.
+now we have cleaned data for analysis.
 Look at the data and find the connections between the columns .
 Created calculated columns like columns for year, Quarter, Month, Days to ship by using the order date and ship date columns.
 - Days to ship = DATEDIF(Orders[order date].[Date],Orders[ship date].[Date])
 - Month = month(Orders[order date])